asrashley/dashpiff/README.md

 Unfortunately, some DASH clients are unable to either handle boxes that use a UUID box type or incorrectly process this PIFF data.

-These lambdas can work-around the second case (failure to process PIFF data) but not the first case (inability to handle UUID box types).
+These services can work-around the second case (failure to process PIFF data) but not the first case (inability to handle UUID box types).

-There are three lambdas:
+There are three services:

 * URLCreate     - generates a URL that points to ManifestProxy.
 It is used to translate a URL that points to a DASH manifest